Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 work to Azure Batch via Batch Shipyard.
-For the following, we assume that the current directory has the `shipyard` file to execute (as installed by the helper installation scripts) and the `config` directory is at the same level which contains all of the JSON configuration files created in prior steps.
+For the following, we assume that the current directory has the `shipyard` file to execute (as installed by the helper installation scripts) and the `config` directory is at the same level which contains all of the YAML configuration files created in prior steps.

 First, let's create the pool.